ekrose/drrank/README.md

 results_l = fit_multiple(p_ij, list(lamdas), DP = None)
 ```

-Second, one can ask **DRrank** to compute grades that maximize Kendall (1938)'s $\tau$, a measure of the rank correlation between units' latent rankings and assigned grades, subject to a constraint on the expected share of pairwise units incorrectly misclassified, which we refer to as the discordance proportion.
+Second, one can ask **DRrank** to compute grades that maximize Kendall (1938)'s $\tau$, a measure of the rank correlation between units' latent rankings and assigned grades, subject to a constraint on the expected share of pairwise units incorrectly classified, which we refer to as the discordance proportion.

 ```python